ADAST: Attentive Cross-domain EEG-based Sleep Staging Framework with Iterative Self-Training: Related Works

-These methods either require large corpus source datasets to increase their generalization ability or a labeled target dataset to fine-tune their models.
+These methods require large corpus source datasets to increase their generalization ability and a labeled target dataset to fine-tune their models.
 Unsupervised domain adaptation (UDA) approaches were proposed to address these issues by aligning the features from different domains.
 These approaches can be categorized as discrepancy-based approaches and adversarial-based approaches.
-The discrepancy-based approaches attempt to minimize the distance between the source and target distributions.
-For example, Maximum Mean Discrepancy (MMD) \cite{mmd} and CORrelation ALignment (CORAL) \cite{coral} align the first and the second order statistics respectively.
+The discrepancy-based approaches such as Maximum Mean Discrepancy (MMD) \cite{mmd} and CORrelation ALignment (CORAL) \cite{coral}, attempt to minimize the distance metric between the source and target distributions.
 One the other hand, adversarial-based approaches mimic the adversarial training proposed in the generative adversarial network (GAN) \cite{goodfellow_gan}.
-Nasiri \textit{et al.} \cite{attentive_sleep_Staging} considered the problem of data transferability between two datasets, where models suffer poor generalization across subjects/datasets.
-They proposed an adversarial training along with local and global attention mechanisms to extract the transferable individual information for unsupervised domain adaptation.
+This approach is more popular in previous sleep staging works.
+For example, Zhao \textit{et al.} \cite{zhao2021unsupervised} proposed using adversarial UDA with a domain discriminator and multiple classifiers fed from the different feature extractor layers.
+Nasiri \textit{et al.} \cite{attentive_sleep_Staging} used adversarial training along with local and global attention mechanisms to extract the transferable individual information.
+Yoo \textit{et al.} \cite{yoo2021transferring} proposed using adversarial domain adaptation with three discriminators; one for global alignment and two for stage and subject discrimination.

+Differently, we enhance the adversarial training process by preserving the domain-specific features through domain-specific attention.
+Besides, we consider the fine-grained domain classes with the iterative self-training strategy, which deploys the target pseudo labels to improve the classification performance in the unseen target domain.